Birational geometry of moduli space of del Pezzo pairs

 \section{Abstract}

-In this paper, we investigate the geometry of moduli space $P_d$ of degree $d$ del Pezzo pair, that is, a del Pezzo surface $X$ of degree $d$ with a curve $C \sim -2K_X$.
-More precisely, we study compactifications for $P_d$ from both Hodge's theoretical and geometric invariant theoretical (GIT) perspective.
-We compute the Picard numbers of these compact moduli spaces which is an important step to set up the Hassett-Keel-Looijenga models for $P_d$.
-For $d=8$ case, we propose the Hassett-Keel-Looijenga program $\cF_8(s)=\Proj(R(\cF_8,\Delta(s) )$ as the section rings of certain $\bQ$-line bundle $\Delta_8(s)$ on locally symmetric variety $\cF_8$, which is birational to $P_8$.
-Moreover, we give an arithmetic stratification on $\cF_8$.
-After using the arithmetic computation of pullback $\Delta(s)$ on these arithmetic strata, we give the arithmetic predictions for the wall-crossing behavior of $\cF_8(s)$ when $s\in [0,1]$ varies.
-The relation of $\cF_8(s)$ with the K-moduli spaces of degree $8$ del Pezzo pairs is also proposed.
+In this paper, we investigate the geometry of the moduli space $P_d$ of degree $d$ smooth del Pezzo pairs, which consists of a smooth del Pezzo surface $X$ of degree $d$ and a smooth curve $C \sim -2K_X$.
+More precisely, we study the compactifications of $P_d$ from both Hodge-theoretic and geometric invariant theoretical (GIT) perspectives.
+We obtain the class numbers of the Baily-Borel compactification $P_d^\ast$ for $P_d$, which is an important step toward establishing the Hassett-Keel-Looijenga program for $P_d$.
+If $d=8$, $P_d$ has two connected components.
+For the component parametrizing del Pezzo pairs $(Bl_p \PP^2, C)$, we propose the Hassett-Keel-Looijenga models $\cF(s)=\proj R(\cF,\Delta(s) )$ via the section rings of certain $\bQ$-line bundles $\Delta(s)$ on the locally symmetric variety $\cF$.
+These models are expected to connect different birational models of the moduli space arising from K-moduli theory.
+By constructing an arithmetic stratification on $\cF$ and computing the pullback of $\Delta(s)$ on these strata, we give arithmetic predictions for the wall-crossing of $\cF(s)$ as $s\in [0,1]$ varies.
+This work parallels that of Laza-O'Grady \cite{LO19, LaO18}.